hq6/column/README.md

 # Column.py

-This is a more re-implementation of the venerable old `column` application available on most Unix / Linux systems today.
+This is a modern re-implementation of the venerable old `column` application available on most Unix / Linux systems today.

 ## Why re-implement this ancient tool?